techscapades/change-raspberrypi-hostname-from-file-no-reboot/README.md

 # USE CASES
-While you can always set the hostname when the image is burnt onto the SD card or using raspi-config, this process is slow and its not efficient if you want to give hundreds of raspberrypis their own unique hostname without the nees for a reboot , thus this script is for the process to be done more programmatically, ideally included in a greater bash script which sets up the pi and everything else.
+While you can always set the hostname when the image is burnt onto the SD card or using raspi-config, this process is slow and its not efficient if you want to give hundreds of raspberrypis their own unique hostname # without the need for a reboot , thus this script is for the process to be done more programmatically, ideally included in a greater bash script which sets up the pi and everything else.
 Alternatively this script can be used to dynamically change the hostname when triggered through custom frontend software